SpaceVim/SpaceVim/docs/development.md

 If you want to ask an usage question, be sure to look first into some places as it may hold the answers:

-- <kbd>:h SpaceVim-faq</kbd>: Some of the most frequently asked questions are answered there.
+- `:h SpaceVim-faq`: Some of the most frequently asked questions are answered there.
 - [SpaceVim documentation](https://spacevim.org/documentation/): It is the general documentation of SpaceVim.

 ## Bug reporting

-To report a bug, you can use the spacevim mailing list `spacevim@googlegroups.com`, before sending mail, please:
+If you run into a bug, please follow these guidelines to get feedback. before sending mail, please:

 - Check that no duplicate issue in [google groups](https://groups.google.com/forum/#!forum/spacevim)